BigdogManLuo/HEFTcom24/readme.md

-# HEFTCom2024: Probabilistic Energy Forecasting and Trading
+# HEFTCom2024: Probabilistic Energy Forecasting and Trading Competition

 ![Static Badge](https://img.shields.io/badge/language-python-%20)
 ![Static Badge](https://img.shields.io/badge/license-MIT-a?color=blue)

-This repository contains the code used in the paper **"A Hybrid Strategies for HEFTCom2024 Probabilistic Energy Forecasting and Trading Tasks based on Ensemble Learning Methods"**, which details the solutions developed by Team GEB for the Hybrid Energy Forecasting and Trading Competition 2024 (HEFTCom2024).
+This repository contains the code used in the paper **"A Hybrid Strategy for HEFTCom2024 Probabilistic Energy Forecasting and Trading Tasks based on Gradient Boosting Machines"**, which details the solutions developed by Team GEB for the Hybrid Energy Forecasting and Trading Competition 2024 [(HEFTCom2024)](https://ieee-dataport.org/competitions/hybrid-energy-forecasting-and-trading-competition).
 In HEFTCom2024 final leaderboard, we ranked **1st** among student teams.
 We also ranked **3rd** in Trading Track and **4th** in Forecasting Track.
 Our solutions provide accurate probabilistic forecasts for a hybrid power plant and achieving significant trading revenue.

 ## Overview

 The codebase is structured to reproduce the key methods described in the paper:

-1. **Stacking Models** trained on various Numerical Weather Predictions (NWPs) for wind power forecasting.
+1. **Stacking Sister Models** trained on various Numerical Weather Predictions (NWPs) for wind power forecasting.
 2. **Online Post-Processing** model to address distribution shifts caused by increased solar capacity in the online test set.
 3. **Probabilistic Aggregation** technique to provide accurate quantile forecasts of total hybrid generation.
 4. **Stochastic Trading Strategy** to maximize expected trading revenue considering uncertainties in electricity prices.
-5. **Value-Oriented Price Spread Forecasting** to further enhance the trading revenue.

 ## Usage